 Painter has dedicated himself to developing student-athletes who represent their university with pride on college basketball's biggest stages.

-Painter has averaged 22 wins per season during his tenure at the helm of the Purdue program, including at least 20 victories in six of those seasons.
+Painter has averaged over 21 wins per season during his tenure at the helm of the Purdue program, including at least 20 victories in six of those seasons.

 The three winningest classes in program history are the classes of 2011, 2012 and 2010, respectively, and five of the 10 winningest individual players Purdue has ever seen have come from the Painter ranks.